Documentation

 • protocol debugging and validation work

-• host-driven monitoring or emulation from a desk or bench setup
+• host-driven capture, emulation, or provisioning from a desk or bench setup

 Connection model